polygonjs/polygonjs/README.md

 [![Discord][discord-img]][discord-url]
 [![Forum][forum-img]][forum-url]

-Polygonjs is a node-based 3D Webgl engine.
+Polygonjs is a node-based **3D WebGL design tool**.

+It allows you to create 3D scenes in a non-destructive worflow.
+You can use it from the web, or locally.
 [Learn more](https://polygonjs.com/).

 ![Inside Polygonjs node-based Editor](https://raw.githubusercontent.com/polygonjs/polygonjs-assets/master/demo/media/demo.002.png?v=2)